majazaloznik/RepResCoreSkillsR/presentations/slides/RepResCoreSkillsSlides.md

 * How many 20 year-old males were there in Tanzania in 2010
 * Which country has the lowest total population?
-* In which country do women outnuber men in the most age groups?
+* In which country do women outnumber men in the most age groups?

 PRACTICAL III.I solutions
 ========================================================